Critical Thinking and Creative Problem Solving

 Is this course applicable toward a Project Management Institute (PMI) certification?

 Yes.
 Though this course is not designed as preparation for an exam, it is beneficial to anyone working toward, or maintaining, a PMI certification.
 Most PMI certifications require a specific number of PDUs in order to obtain and maintain the credential.
 Completion of this course provides 17 professional development units (PDUs).

-Learning Tree offers several courses that help you prepare for PMI certifications, including Course 276, Preparing for the Project Management Professional (PMP)® Exam, which prepares you for PMI's most popular certification.
+Learning Tree offers several courses that help you prepare for PMI certifications, including Course 276, Project Management Professional (PMP)® Exam Prep, which prepares you for PMI's most popular certification.
 For more details on these courses and PMI certifications, please see the Learning Tree PMI Registered Education Provider Q&A.

 How much time is spent on each topic?

 Content Hours Introduction 1.5 Leveraging personal thinking styles 3.0 Unleashing your creativity 3.5 Solving problems using analysis and prioritization 4.0 Translating creativity and analysis into practical application 2.0 Putting it all together 3.0